secretwpn/react-responsive-pinch-zoom-pan/README.md

-# react-responsive-pinch-zoom-pan
+# @secretwpn/react-image-zoom

-A React component that adds pinch-zoom and pan capability to an `img` element.
-Both mobile and desktop browsers are supported.
-In desktop mode, you zoom with the mouse scrollwheel, and pan by dragging.
+This is a fork of [react-responsive-pinch-zoom-pan](https://github.com/bradstiff/react-responsive-pinch-zoom-pan) by Brad Stiff with slightly changed feature set and converted to TypeScript

-On render, the zoom and pan values are applied using CSS transforms.
+It provides a React component rendering an `img` element with zoom and pan capability using CSS transforms.

 ## Install